 The Mobilong Prison accommodates medium and low security adult male prisoners.

-The Adelaide Pre-Release Centre is part of the Northfield Prison complex and consists of pre-release cottages for men.
+The Adelaide Pre-Release Centre is part of the Northfield Prison complex and accommodates both male and female low security prisoners.

 Working as a duty solicitor is challenging and extremely rewarding, and it provides an opportunity to learn the basics of criminal law jurisprudence, advocacy and to become a member of an amazing group of criminal lawyers.
 At all times, it is important to remember there is a lot of support and advice available when it is needed.